Pacific Dance is proud to have the finest professional teachers in the Orange County and Los Angeles areas.

 As a dancer her credits include: dancing along side Gene Kelly, Shirley Maclaine and Liza Minelli at the Liberty Celebration in New York.
 Her television credits include an episode of Family Matters and as a principal dancer on the Disney Channel.
 She has performed in various conventions and fashion shows for Kawasaki and Benetton clothing.

 Lissa has been teaching at various studios in LA and Orange Counties for over 10 years.
 She is a technically challenging teacher that demands correct technique in her classes.
 Her students enjoy Lissa's creative choreography and current style.
+Lissa performed in the 1984 Olympics at the Los Angeles Coliseum.
+She trained with The Edge, Millennium and Joe Tremaine.
+She has been instructed by Mia Michaels, Bill Prudich and Jackie Sleight.

 Roberta Kay has been directing and/or choreographing musicals for summer stock, civic light opera, grand opera, night clubs, community theater, private schools and educational programs for over 29 years.
 Some of her credits include, LITTLE WOMEN, ONCE ON THIS ISLAND, NUNSENSE, GUYS AND DOLLS, CINDERELLA, ANYTHING GOES, MY FAIR LADY, PAJAMA GAME, WONDERFUL TOWN, BELLS ARE RINGING, SWEET CHARITY, OLIVER, WOMAN OF THE YEAR, OKLAHOMA, THE WIZ, BRUNDIBAR, and DIE FLEIDERMAUS.